 Supremacy of Law:

-This has always been the basic understanding of rule of law that propounds that the law rules over all people including the persons administering the law.
-The law makers need to give reasons that can be justified under the law while exercising their powers to make and administer law.
+This has always been the basic understanding of the rule of law that propounds that the law rules over all people including the persons administering the law.
+The lawmakers need to give reasons that can be justified under the law while exercising their powers to make and administer the law.

 Equality before the Law: